Serzh470/olgachizhikova/README.md

 4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-5. **`env.development`**: Contained variables for development enviroment.
+5. **`env.development`**: Only for saving vairables for development enviroment.
+You have to export this variables in bash enviroment by hand.
 Variables are injected in JS code.
-Not hosted in git
+File hosted in git
     * `GATSBY_INSTAGRAM_TOKEN`.
 [Fast way to get yours](http://instagram.pixelunion.net/)
     * `GATSBY_GOOGLE_CALENDAR_NAME`.
 Calendar ID ****@group.calendar.google.com.
 Get yours in google calendar settings
     * `GATSBY_GOOGLE_API_KEY`.
 [Add new api for access public google calendar](https://console.developers.google.com/apis/credentials)